rabble/trademe-tracker/prompt_plan.md

 The implementation should be efficient, only storing actual changes rather than daily snapshots when nothing has changed.
 Include detailed comments explaining the change detection logic and how it handles edge cases.

-Make sure the functions work with the constraints of Cloudflare Workers and integrate with our existing scraper implementation.
+Make sure the functions work with the constraints of Cloudflare Workers and integrate with our existing API integration implementation.
 ```

-### Step 4.5: Scraper Testing and Monitoring
+### Step 4.5: API Integration Testing and Monitoring

 ```
-Let's create a comprehensive testing and monitoring solution for our TradeMe property tracker scraper.
+Let's create a comprehensive testing and monitoring solution for our TradeMe property tracker API integration.
 We need to ensure it runs reliably and detect issues early.

 Please implement:

 1. Testing framework:
-   - Mock TradeMe pages for testing the scraper
+   - Mock TradeMe API responses for testing
-   - Unit tests for data extraction functions
+   - Unit tests for API integration functions
-   - Integration tests for the complete scraping flow
+   - Integration tests for the complete API flow
    - Test fixtures representing different property types and states

 2. Monitoring system:
-   - Logging for successful and failed scrapes
+   - Logging for successful and failed API calls
-   - Metrics collection (properties scraped, images processed, etc.)
+   - Metrics collection (properties retrieved, images processed, etc.)
    - Alerting for critical failures

 3. Resilience improvements:
-   - Circuit breaker pattern for handling TradeMe rate limiting
+   - Circuit breaker pattern for handling API outages
    - Gradual backoff for retries
    - Partial success handling

 4. Debug mode:
    - Detailed logging option for troubleshooting
-   - Visual debugging helpers (e.g., screenshots of problematic pages)
+   - API response tracking for diagnostics
    - Dry-run capability that doesn't modify the database

 The implementation should work within Cloudflare Workers, possibly using Workers KV for some state storage related to monitoring.
-Include a strategy for detecting when TradeMe changes their site structure, which would require scraper updates.
+Include a strategy for detecting when TradeMe updates their API, which would require integration updates.

-Also include a simple dashboard component for the frontend that shows scraper health status and recent run statistics.
+Also include a simple dashboard component for the frontend that shows API health status and recent run statistics.
 ```

 ## Phase 5: AI Integration